nvms/wingman/README.md

-A highly flexible, customizable, and powerful extension for Visual Studio Code.
+A highly flexible, customizable, and powerful extension for working with LLMs within Visual Studio Code.

 Highlights: